Pontiac V8 engine: 301

 The 4942 cc 301 was offered from 1977 to 1981 and also installed in other GM cars during those years.
 The 301 had a bore and stroke of 4x3 in.
 Based in part on designs for the "short deck" 303 cuin engine designed for the 1970 racing season, it had a shorter deck than the big V8, and used thin-wall castings to reduce weight.
 The crankshafts were also unique in the fact that they featured only two counter weights instead of the usual five and also featured lightened connecting rod journals.
 This resulted in a lightweight design weighing less than the Chevrolet small-block V-8.
 Power output ranged from 135 hp to 170 hp.
 The heads were a new design featuring siamesed intake ports.
 The short-deck block and different intake ports also required the design of a new intake manifold.
-The Pontiac 301 EC (Electronic Controls) version offered in 1981 produced 155 hp and 245 lbft, although it's rumoured that the actual output was closer to 170 hp.
+The Pontiac 301 EC (Electronic Controls) version offered in 1981 produced 155 hp and 245 lbft, although it is rumoured that the actual output was closer to 170 hp.
 Although it is much different from the original 1955-vintage Pontiac V-8 powerplant, the 301 has the distinction of being the last true Pontiac V-8 engine, as Pontiac ceased production of these engines effective April 1, 1981.

 From 1977 to 1981 there were 4 distinct 301 versions: